 Comprehensive examinations are administered only to students in good standing and

 may be oral, written, or both.
 The result of the exam (positive or negative) must

 be communicated to the Graduate School on the Comprehensive Results Form within the

-same semester the exam was taken or by the specified deadline in the Graduate Bulletin.
+same semester the exam was taken or by the specified deadline in this catalog.

 Protocols and procedures for administration of comprehensive examinations can be obtained

 at the departmental level.
 It is the student's responsibility to confer with the appropriate